duongthanhmy91/stakewars-iii/Challenge-001.md

 ## 1. Create a wallet on ShardNet

-Go to https://wallet.shardnet.near.org/ .create wallet choose your name and save seed phrase.
+Go to https://wallet.shardnet.near.org/ create wallet, choose your name and save seed phrase.
 This walled will be used to hold NEAR tokens.

 ## 2. Setup NEAR-CLI